SimonYip22/NLP-Clinical-Notes-Extractor/plan_updated.md

   - ClinicalBERT (contextual classification)
 - Structured JSON output
 - Lightweight evaluation
-- Clear documentation and reproducibility (notes.md per phase so its easier to navigate, and less detailed to save time, only phase plan, what we did, reflections + problems encountered, and extra relevant information)
+- Clear documentation and reproducibility (notes.md per phase so its easier to navigate, and less detailed to save time, only phase plan, what we did, reflections + problems encountered, and extra relevant information + code explanations if needed)

 ### Explicitly Out of Scope (by design)
 - SNOMED ontology mapping